What You Need to Know About the Medicare Donut Hole in 2019

 - In 2019, Medicare members will pay 37% of generic drugs while in the Donut Hole.

-Each Medicare Insurance company prescription drugs categorized by tiers.
+Each Medicare Insurance company’s prescription drugs are categorized by tiers.
 For example, your insurance plan may categorize medications by tiers 1 through 5.
 What you may not know, though, is that each Insurance company may set up their own category system.

 This means with Insurance Company A, a medication may be a Tier 2 drug, but with Insurance Company B, that same medication may be a Tier 3 drug.
 This is why it’s helpful to speak to a Medicare Insurance Agent.
 They can look up the medications you’re currently taking and tell you which tiers the different Insurance companies have labeled those medication.